kingwingfly/Applying-OSPF-to-Path-Planning/README.md

 # Applying-OSPF-to-Path-Planning
 This project will apply OSPF-related principles to path planning and flow controling in and between buildings.
+Please use python3.9 or plus.